[Note: If you already use inFlow, we’d recommend reading our cycle count workflow instead.]

 - When you finish the physical inventory count, you can calculate the “Difference” column by subtracting the Counted Qty from the Recorded Qty.

 - You’ll also want whoever is in charge to sign the footer and record the End date.

-inFlow makes it easier when it counts
+inFlow simplifies inventory count sheets when it counts

-If you’d like to make this process even more efficient, inFlow Cloud can speed up multiple areas of the counting process.
-The Recorded Qty can be pre-filled for you, since inFlow tracks your current stock levels, and the differences are calculated automatically as you enter the Counted Qty.
+If you want to make this process even more efficient, create your count sheets in inFlow.
+The Recorded Qty can be pre-filled for you since inFlow tracks your current stock levels and calculates the differences automatically.